churley11/Mech105/Simpson's One-Third Algorithm/README.md

 # **Simpson's 1/3 Algorithm Description**
 Simpson's 1/3 rule is a numerical method that can be employed to calculate an estimate value of an integral.
 In this algorithm, two data sets are used to find the numerical integral of the data.
-However, it is important that the independent data used in this algorithm is equally spaced and consists of the same number of data points as the dependent data.
+However, it is important that the independent data used is equally spaced and consists of the same number of data points as the dependent data.

 ## Inputs
 - x = the vector of equally spaced independent variable